Finances for students

 Related article: Know Your Spending

-This may sound logical but for many students it doesn’t come naturally and a big part of that is because they expect their lifestyle as a student to be exactly what they’ve been used to at home.
-Often, that means eating out regularly, lots of trips to the mall and those “must haves” such as VIP cable and super-fast internet.
+This may sound logical but for many students, it doesn’t come naturally and a big part of that is because they expect their lifestyle as a student to be exactly what they’ve been used to at home.
+Often, that means eating out regularly, lots of trips to the mall and those “must-haves” such as VIP cable and super-fast internet.
 All the little luxuries that can make living on a student budget seriously challenging and taking on more debt seriously tempting.
 Human beings are hard-wired for pleasure so it can be hard for students to cut back on the things they’ve come to take for granted, especially when so many other students have them.
-However, the fact is that the less debt graduates have when they start working the better off they are in the long run.
+However, the fact is that the fewer debt graduates have when they start working the better off they are in the long run.
 Trying to shift their perspective to see reducing expenses as empowering rather than restrictive can go a long way towards helping students to keep their spending in check.

 Related article: Watch Your Spending Habits

-Contribute as Much as You Can
+Contribute as much as you can

 Part-time work while in school and full-time work when not in school can go a long way to helping students stay out of debt and can also help them value their education more.
 We can’t help but attach a value to something that we’ve had to work for and working in order to help pay for education is no different than working and saving hard for a new computer or something else that we really want.
 There are also lots of bursaries and other grants available to students with good grades or who meet certain criteria and students who are willing to take the time to research and write application letters or fill out application forms can often get a great financial return on that time investment.
 I know of one student who funded her entire degree through bursaries and part-time work and she found herself miles ahead of her classmates financially within a short period of time after graduation.
 Education can be expensive but the more students can do to help cover the costs of being in school, the better off they’ll be after graduation.